AniketUndalekar1997/Organizational-Charts/README.md

 # Organizational-Charts
 1. An Heirarchial organizational charts with filter, slider, staff image.

-2. this app developed using Orgchart-master javascript library.
+2. this app developed using Orgchart-master javascript library in django.
-3. Developed in Django.